You want smart political talk without the meltdowns?

 He's not going to back down to pressure.

-They don't know how to handle him.
+They don't even have to handle him.

 Why should they?

-He's going to charge through to get his agenda done, and it's going to put money in the pockets of every American.
+He's going to charge through to get his agenda done and it's going to put money in the pockets of every American.

-Energy independence, repealing replacing Obama coverage.
+Energy independence, repealing, replacing Obamacare.

 By the way, these are all terrible, terrible things.